deliteser112/retool-python-fastapi-beautifulsoup/README.md

 3. Backend Setup:

-    Navigate to the backend directory and create a virtual environment:
+    Navigate to the `server` directory and create a virtual environment:

     ```bash
-    cd backend
+    cd server
     python -m venv venv
     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
     ```